No. We accept

 only cash or checks made out to Green Family Kennel.

 See Contact Us - Visitation by appointment only and closed on Sundays.
+We are typically available after 10:30, but only through appointment.

 Yes.
 They are played with every day, and are socialized with other puppies.